All Episodes

 Since early 70s, what we have seen is a divergence in the prosperities of different sections of our population.

-So, for instance, had the minimum wage kept pace with productivity since 1960, you're correct, it would have stood around $22 an hour today.
+So, for instance, had the minimum wage kept pace with productivity since 1960, you're correct.

 Now, the answer to your question, who got the other $14, we can answer with the following comparison.

-Oh my God, it's even worse the conspiracy.
+Oh my God, it's even worse, the conspiracy.

-Holy the rich people took the $14 and $75 cents and even more, they just took it.
+Holy, the rich people took the $14.75 and even more.

 It should be $33 an hour.

-But you see, folks, there's no there's it's a lost cause to try to explain this to people.
+But you see, folks, there's no it's a lost cause to try to explain this to people.

 Never.

-The Well, can you go to their bank accounts and get it?
+Well, can you go to their bank accounts and get it?

-That yeah, that'd be fair.
+Yeah, that'd be fair.

 That'd be fair.

-Everybody knows this is exactly how, in fact, The rich got rich.
+Everybody knows this is exactly how, in fact, the rich got rich.

 This is how they stole the money that was due to the poor.